 Humor and foreshadowing aside, Wright understands what makes his characters tick.
 He draws you in with flashy visuals, funny gags, and the classic Edgar Wright montage explaining how the plot will proceed, but his films stay with you because characters learn how to grow up, how to think for themselves, or how to accept friendship.

-Wright’s only made five real films, but each one lasts because he understands how to get audiences to relate to his characters even if they’re bashing zombie brains in.
+Wright’s made nine films so far, and each one lasts because he understands how to get audiences to relate to his characters... even if they’re bashing zombie brains in.

 EDGAR WRIGHT TOP MOVIES